AMPABLE/ampable/README.md

 Ampable utilizes the **Akash Network**, a decentralized cloud computing marketplace, to run its AI-powered regulatory compliance services:

-- **Decentralized Hosting**: Node.js applications that interact with AI models are hosted across multiple providers on the Akash Network.
+- **Decentralized Hosting**: Node.js applications that interact with AI models are hosted across multiple providers on the Akash Network (Currently exploring various options as Akash is still early).
 - **Scalability**: The network's open marketplace allows for dynamic scaling based on computational demand.
 - **Cost Efficiency**: Competitive bidding among providers ensures cost-effective resource utilization.
 - **Continuous Operation**: Smart contracts facilitate automatic renewal and payment for services, ensuring uninterrupted access to regulatory information.